jamezrin/notion-enhancer/README.md

 # <img src="./mods/core/icons/mac+linux.png" height="20px"> notion-enhancer

+> ## :warning: **Install https://aur.archlinux.org/packages/notion-app-enhanced/ instead, it bundles the enhancer and doesn't require any additional manual steps.**

 notion.so is a pretty awesome tool already, but there's always room for improvements. it might just be a preference, it might be something crucial to your setup, it might be something users have been asking for for a long time,